Amlali5/Ivolve-Training/aws/lab2/README.md

-# Lab 12: Launching an EC2 Instance
+#  Launching an EC2 Instance
 ## Steps

 ### 1. Create a VPC